SeitaBV/python-s2-protocol/README.md

 ## How to install it?

-To install the last version of this project, you can just pip install it like this:
+To install the latest version of this project, you can just pip install it like this:

 ```